henryppercy/robot-stores-be/README.md

 ### 3.1 Frontend

 This project is being built in conjunction with a React frontend.
-If you wish to use this backend navigate to [this repo](https://github.com/henryppercy/robot-stores-fe) and follow the set up instructions.
+If you wish to use this frontend navigate to [this repo](https://github.com/henryppercy/robot-stores-fe) and follow the set up instructions.

 ### 3.2 Backend